 So, Just How Did We Get Into Soap Making?

-Where to begin...
-Dwight has always loved the idea of having goats.
-It all began when he first started buying goat milk for the children to drink after they were weaned.
-When the price per gallon began to increase (and we kept having children) Dwight bought our first milk goats.
-In February of 2007, we welcomed Molly and Velvet and their 3 kids.
+Dwight had always loved the idea of having goats, and our story really begins when he first started buying goat’s milk for the kids to drink after they were weaned.
+When the price per gallon began to increase (and we kept having children), Dwight decided to buy a few milk goats.
+In February of 2007, we welcomed our first goats to the farm: Molly, Velvet, and their 3 kids.

-We had noticed for some time that one of our boys, Chance, had some itchy spots that would appear on his legs.
-Realizing that it was eczema, we began to work on digestive issues, which is often the core of eczema problems.
-But, whenever he was playing in the dirt for a while, his skin would dry out and begin to itch.
-He was so brave and hardly ever complained.
-Instead, he had a little "dance" he'd do which was our clue that he was itching.
+We had noticed for some time that one of our boys, Chance, had a few itchy spots that would appear on his legs.
+Soon discovering that it was eczema, we began to work on digestive issues, which are often the core of many eczema problems.
+But we noticed that whenever he would play outside for awhile, his skin would dry out and begin to itch.
+Chance was so brave and hardly ever complained and instead had a little "dance" he'd do which was our clue that he was itching.

-Baths were a help, but we realized that his skin would dry out from them as well.
-Dwight was doing some research one day and heard that putting oatmeal in a bath would help.
+Baths were a help, but we realized that his skin would dry out from them.
+After exploring different options to help relieve Chance of his itchy skin, Dwight learned that putting oatmeal in a bath could be helpful.
 So, we tried that.
-It did help!
+And, it did help!
 The conditioning properties of the oatmeal were great.
 The mess, on the other hand, was a bummer.
-And, the help was temporary.
-Chance's eczema came back right away, and he would often scratch until he bled.
+And, the help to Chance’s skin was only temporary.
+His eczema came back right away.
+It was bad enough at times that he would scratch until he bled.

 Our Goat Milk Soap Was Born

-We noticed a lot of other benefits from using the goat milk soap products, as well.
-My dry ankles, heels, and elbows were no longer dry!
-Dwight began shaving with the soap and using it in place of shampoo.
-He found that his skin started looking and feeling younger and softer, too.
-I made the switch as well -- out with the shaving gels and creams.
-I switched to our goat milk soap, lathering up with a loofah and loved it.
-My switch to using it as a shampoo was a bit slower, but I'm a definite convert now.
+As time went on, we began to notice a few other significant benefits from using the goat milk soap products: Marilee’s dry ankles, heels, and elbows were no longer dry, and when Dwight began shaving with the soap and using it in place of shampoo, he found that his skin started looking and feeling softer and more youthful in appearance.
+Out with the body wash, shaving gels, and shampoo and in with the goat milk soap!

 The Word Spread